Roberto Minczuk

-Roberto Minczuk (born April 23, 1967) is a Brazilian conductor, maestro of the São Paulo Municipal Symphony Orchestra, music director of the New Mexico Philarmonic laureate of the Calgary Philharmonic Orchestra, artistic director of the Campos do Jordão Winter Festival, and conductor emeritus of the Brazilian Symphony Orchestra.
+Roberto Minczuk (born April 23, 1967) is a Brazilian conductor, maestro of the São Paulo Municipal Symphony Orchestra, music director of the New Mexico Philharmonic, laureate of the Calgary Philharmonic Orchestra, artistic director of the Campos do Jordão Winter Festival, and conductor emeritus of the Brazilian Symphony Orchestra.

 Early life

 Of Belarusian and Polish descent, Minczuk was born in São Paulo.
 His father worked as conductor of the São Paulo Military Police choir and music theory teacher who supported his son's music career.
 Minczuk studied at the Escola Municipal de Música.
 When Mincuk was 10, he joined the Municipal Symphony Orchestra playing the French horn, being the youngest musician to do so.

 In 1981 he went to the United States to study at Juilliard School, graduating in 1987.
 After graduation, Minczuk joined the Leipzig Gewandhaus Orchestra, invited by Kurt Masur.
 In 1984 he debuted as a conductor of the São Paulo State Symphony Orchestra.